coveo/source.coveo.com/_posts/2019-04-18-lightning-web-components.md

 > Some gotchas to take into account that had me searching for a little while:
 >
 > 1. As of writing this post, LWC does not allow for custom decorators, only the ones provided by Salesforce and the LWC framework.
 JavaScript decorators are still only a proposition to ECMAScript, but seeing the decorators offered by Salesforce makes me want to be able to create my own.
 For example, I would like to create a `@log({level: 'info'})` decorator to mark a method to log to the console for tracking purposes.
 Or one of the frequently seen use cases with LWC: `@executeOnce` could be useful too.
-> 2. Be wary of the difference between `this.querySelector`, `this.template.querySelector`, and `element.shadowRoot.querySelector`.
-The first one is used to search the DOM in a *slot*, the second one is used to search within the body of your LWC, and the third one is used within unit tests.
+> 2. Be wary of the difference between `this.querySelector` and `this.template.querySelector`.
+You normally should use `this.template.querySelector` to access DOM elements.
+However, when you are using *slots*, the elements within the *slot* do not belong to your component, so you use `this.querySelector`.

 \- Jeremie